joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 Policies shall be published by regulatory bodies or their authorized delegates as JSON objects.
 These JSON objects shall be served by either [flat files](#flat-files) or via [REST API endpoints](#rest-endpoints).
 In either case, policy data shall follow the [schema](#schema) outlined below.

 Policies typically refer to one or more associated geographies.
-Geographic information is obtained from the MDS [Geography](/geography#general-information) API.
+Geographic information is obtained from the  SPP [Geography](/geography#general-information) API.
 Each policy and geography shall have a unique ID (UUID).

 Published policies, like geographies, should be treated as immutable data.
 Obsoleting or otherwise changing a policy is accomplished by publishing a new policy with a field named `prev_policies`, a list of UUID references to the policy or policies superseded by the new policy.